 • See the sunset at the Giant's Causeway (World Heritage Site)

 The world famous Giant's Causeway on the north Antrim Coast is a very romantic and atmospheric location, especially at sunset.
 Enjoy a brisk cliff-top walk along the Causeway Coast Way, which passes through the site.

 • Enjoy a romantic Valentine's break in the Fermanagh Lakelands

 Beautiful, watery Fermanagh is a ideal for a Valentine's getaway.
-Avail of a short break offer in the pretty island town of Enniskillen, take the Lough Navar Forest Drive and enjoy a picnic with breathtaking views over Lower Lough Erne, and go for a stroll around one of the county's three National Trust properties: Florence Court, Castle Coole and Crom.
+Avail of a short break offer on the shores of tranquil Lough Erne, enjoy a picnic at Lough Navar Forest Walk and go for a stroll around one of the county's three National Trust properties: Florence Court, Castle Coole and Crom.

 • Experience romantic highs in the Mourne Mountains

 Explore the dramatic and rugged landscapes of the Mournes, another location which inspired the magical land of Narnia.
-Reconnect with each other on an invigorating walk in this wonderful hiking country or for a more unusual Valentine's experience, treat the two of you to a hot seaweed bath at SOAK in the seaside town of Newcastle.
+Reconnect with each other on an invigorating walk at Kilbroney Park or for a more unusual Valentine's experience, treat the two of you to a hot seaweed bath at SOAK in the seaside town of Newcastle.

 • Take their breath away with a visit to the iconic Mussenden Temple & Downhill Demesne

 The stunning Mussenden Temple, which was inspired by the Temple of Vesta near Rome, is perched on a cliff edge and offers some of the best views of the North Coast.
 It can also be booked as a wedding venue!

 • Take a boat tour and challenge the Carrick-a-Rede Rope Bridge together